 - Smart buildings can talk to one another.
 This benefit has compensated for supply fluctuations and reduced overall energy demand.
 In simple words, a smart building can limit its energy consumption on days when the city power grid sends an alert that it’s near capacity.

 - Smart buildings are much more worth than non-connected buildings.
-Not only they save money but they also run better.
+Not only do they save money, but they also run better.
 This actively promotes sustainability and efficiency and dramatically reduces consumption and utility costs.
 These benefits also attract potential tenants, resulting in lower vacancy rates.

 - Smart buildings generate a lot of data, which in itself is an asset.
 The data reports how the building has performed so far and where the improvements have to be made.
 This data serves a foundation for stronger building performance and efficiency.
 It can also help improve productivity and occupant experience through location-based services.

-How Smart Plants’ ClevAir transformed buildings of a large Swedish furniture retailer
+How ClevAir transformed buildings of a large Swedish furniture retailer

-Smart Plants have demonstrated a technology-based connected building solution, ClevAir, designed to enable momentous cost savings and efficiency gains from automation.
+ClevAir have demonstrated a technology-based connected building solution, designed to enable momentous cost savings and efficiency gains from automation.
 Whether it is energy conservation, temperature controls, or communication modes, ClevAir utilizes data and information from assets to predict issues faster and intelligently.

 Reduce energy consumption, increase control and monitor HVAC, and improve occupant comfort.